How to Stop Incontinence When Coughing

 Do you pee when you cough?

 If you answered yes, it's likely you've got stress urinary incontinence (SUI).
-The good news is that you’re not on your own—9 million people in the UK have some form of SUI (1).
+The good news is that you’re not on your own—Millions of people have some form of SUI.
 And because it’s often an embarrassing and taboo subject, there's probably a lot more people out there with bladder leaks who are yet to be diagnosed.

 Both men and women can have SUI, although it tends to be more common in women with one-third of women in the UK experiencing SUI (1).